russelljeffrey/FedBrain-Distill/README.md

 # FedBrain-Distill

-This repository aims to implement FedBrain-Distill, a method that carries out brain tumor classification using Knowledge Distillation in a Federated Learning setting.
+This repository is the implementation of FedBrain-Distill, a method that carries out brain tumor classification using Knowledge Distillation (KD) in a Federated Learning (FL) setting.

 ## Requirements